Comprehensive, Relevant Experience

-Dr. McNaught is qualified and has testified as an expert for the United States Army and Navy in the area of Post Traumatic Stress Disorder.
-She has administered more than 1700 psychological test batteries; and testified on over 500 occasions as a forensic expert regarding adults and children in the areas of civil, criminal, and family law.
-Dr. McNaught has been qualified as an expert in a variety of court settings in the State of Minnesota as well as nationally.
+Dr. McNaught is qualified and has testified as an expert for the United States Army and Navy in the area of Post-Traumatic Stress Disorder (PTSD).
+She has administered more than 1700 psychological test batteries and testified on over 500 occasions as a forensic expert regarding adults and children in the areas of civil, criminal, and family law.
+She has been qualified as an expert in a variety of district and federal court settings in the State of Minnesota, as well as nationally.

 There are a number of psychological tests proven to be valid and reliable in assessing symptoms of mental illness, emotional distress, cognitive and intellectual impairment, and personality traits.
 There are also test instruments that can assess malingering and dissimulation, which frequently occur in the context of legal issues.

-A Psychologist testifying as an expert witness can help Judges and Juries better understand psychological problems that impact forensic decisions.
+A psychologist testifying as an expert witness can help judges and juries better understand psychological problems that impact forensic decisions.
 For example, in civil cases, questions of emotional damages related to injury often arise.
 A psychologist who administers psychological testing can diagnose the presence of, or lack of, alleged emotional injuries related to the incident in question.
 Rather than making subjective statements, psychologists rely on psychological testing to confirm a diagnosis of emotional injury.

-- A Forensic Psychologist holds a doctoral degree in a field of psychology.
-The Forensic Psychologist should have significant training in the area of psychopathology as well as clinical training.
-In addition, the Forensic Psychologist also has advanced graduate or post-graduate training in Forensic Psychology.
-Advanced training in Forensic Psychology provides the psychologist with an understanding of the legal issues involved in the chosen areas of practice in Forensic psychology.
+A forensic psychologist holds a doctoral degree in a field of psychology.
+The forensic psychologist should have significant training in the area of psychopathology, as well as clinical training.
+In addition, the forensic psychologist also has advanced graduate or post-graduate training in forensic psychology.
+Advanced training in forensic psychology provides the psychologist with an understanding of the legal issues involved in the chosen areas of practice in forensic psychology.
 This training also focuses on the use of statistically sound psychological testing that enhances court credibility and provides an objective avenue for diagnosing the client.
-In contrast, a Forensic Psychiatrist is trained as a medical doctor with a residency in Psychiatry.
-The residency exposes the psychiatrist to information about the use of drugs to treat mental illness, and provides the psychiatrist with education about treating various clinical populations.
+Standardized psychological testing provides a scientific basis for the psychologist’s opinion.

-- When hired as an expert, Dr. McNaught reviews medical and mental health treatment records, academic records, previous psychological examinations, employment records, and other legal documents.
+When hired as an expert, Dr. McNaught reviews medical and mental health treatment records, academic records, previous psychological examinations, employment records, and other legal documents.
 She then proceeds with a clinical interview to obtain a social history.
-Well-validated, reliable psychological testing as well as situation-specific inventories are then administered.
-Contact with collateral sources is conducted as needed.
+Well-validated, reliable psychological testing, as well as situation-specific inventories are then administered.
+Contact with collateral sources is conducted, as needed.

 Following the evaluation, Dr. McNaught provides an oral or written report, as requested.
-Her reports are comprehensive and based on solid clinical assessment as well as an objective review of the pertinent records.
-The goal of these evaluations is to compare psychological testing and interview data with medical, counseling, and legal records in order to assess credibility and psychological functioning.
+Her reports are comprehensive and based on solid clinical assessment, as well as an objective review of the pertinent records.
+The goal of these evaluations is to compare psychological testing and interview data with medical, counseling, and legal records to assess credibility and psychological functioning.
 Such evaluations further assess pre-existing, co-existing, and post-injury events on the client’s present psychological functioning.

 What is Forensic Psychology?